HenriqueAssumpcao/SentiMentalHealth/README.md

 There are two options for the final step of the pipeline.
 #### Option 1: Training the model from Scratch
 3. Run the [PAPER_RESULTS](PAPER_RESULTS.ipynb) notebook.
-Unfortunately, since we first obtained the results, Google Colab has reduced the amount of available RAM for free users, and so training the model for all 4 subreddits is not possible for free users of Colab.
+Unfortunately, since we first obtained the results, Google Colab has reduced the amount of available RAM for free users, and so training the model for all 4 subreddits is not currently possible in the free version of Colab.
 For this reason, we recommend running this notebook locally, on a machine with GPU support and more than 14GB of RAM.
 #### Option 2: Loading pre-trained parameters (TODO)
 3. Load the [pre-trained parameters]() pickle file, which contains the RNN state_dict, and then proceed only to test the model using the downloaded data.
 We still recommend using a machine with GPU support and more than 14GB of RAM, since Colab may have issues loading all of the subreddits data.